GoesToEleven/html-css-bootcamp/049_animation/01_readme/about-keyframes.md

 }
 ```

-In order for a keyframe list to be valid, it must include rules for at least the times 0% (or from) and 100% (or to) (that is, the starting and ending states of the animation).
-If both of these time offsets aren't specified, the keyframe declaration is invalid; as such, it will be ignored by the parser and can't be used for animation.
+In order for a keyframe list to be valid, it must include rules for the beginning and end of the animation: the 0% (or from) and 100% (or to).
+If the beginning and/or ending states of the animation aren't specified, the keyframe declaration is invalid; as such, it will be ignored by the parser and can't be used for animation.

 If you include properties that can't be animated in your keyframe rules they get ignored, but supported properties will still be animated.